 Puppets speak an innovative language.
 They have long been a voice through which creative individuals have challenged authority and delivered powerful social messages.
 Puppets play a broad role in contemporary society.
 They provide a creative platform to express controversial and significant social issues and can help modern minds in their quest to find effective and unique ways of generating fresh ideas and working collaboratively.
 Puppets can be a catalyst for thought-provoking experience and conversations that lead to new ways of perceiving contemporary life and its many social and cultural challenges.

 Using the power of puppetry to impact positive social change.

 Our puppetry infused learning opportunities and performances inspire, challenge, empower, support expression and encourage empathy in our audiences and participants.

 WP Puppet Theatre Society (WPTS) values originality, adaptability, diversity, imagination, communication, curiosity, collaboration, critical thinking, best practices and creativity.
 We believe puppets have a special role as representatives and that art has a responsibility and opportunity to mirror and shape reality.
 We experiment with the definition of ‘puppet art’ and showcase the potential of this medium valuing high aesthetics and inquiry and skills-based learning.

-We are committed to a policy of diversity and welcome persons of any race, creed, colour, age, sex, religion or national origin to be part of our programs.
+We are committed to a policy of diversity, inclusion and equity.
+We welcome persons of any race, creed, colour, age, sex, religion or national origin to be part of our organization and programs.